-Debit: 661 Salaries and Benefits Payable \$2,300 Credit: 620 or 101 Warrants Payable or Cash \$2,300 (To reco ord payment for wor kers' compensation premiums for the quarter ended June 30.
-If the actual
+Debit:661Salaries and Benefits Payable\$2,300Credit:620 or 101Warrants Payable or Cash\$2,300

 (To record payment for workers' compensation premiums for the quarter ended June 30.
 If the actual premium paid differs slightly from the amount accrued, charge the difference to current expenditures in the year paid.)